-Professor Fred Olayele’s research and practice focus on trade policy, innovation, FDI, urban policy, political economy, and inclusive development.
+Dr. Fred Olayele’s diverse career spans academia, government, finance, and international development.
+A distinguished economist and public policy expert, his research interests and practice areas cover trade policy, innovation, FDI, urban policy, political economy, and inclusive development.
 He has published and shared best practices in these areas at numerous conferences and institutions around the world.
-A distinguished economist and public policy expert, he has consulted widely and advised many public and private organizations in Canada, United States, and Africa.
+He has consulted widely and advised many public and private organizations in Canada, United States, and Africa.

-He has held academic positions and taught graduate and undergraduate courses in corporate strategy, international business, public policy, and applied economics at the Sprott School of Business, Carleton University and the Department of Economics, University of Regina, Canada.
+Professor Olayele has held academic positions and taught graduate and undergraduate courses in economics, strategy, and public policy at the University of Regina and Carleton University – both in Canada.
 He has served as a visiting professor and guest speaker across universities and academic institutions abroad.
-He is currently a Visiting Professor of Trade and Development at the University of Las Palmas de Gran Canaria in Spain.
-He was a Visiting Scholar at the World Trade Institute in Bern, Switzerland.
+He was a Visiting Scholar at the World Trade Institute in Bern, Switzerland, and a Visiting Professor of Trade and Development at the University of Las Palmas de Gran Canaria, Spain.

-He earned his PhD in Economics from Lancaster University, United Kingdom; his MA in Economics from the University of Victoria in British Columbia, Canada; and a BSc in Economics (with First Class Honors) from the University of Ado-Ekiti in Nigeria, where he was awarded the university prize for the best overall performance.
+Professor Olayele earned his PhD in Economics from Lancaster University, United Kingdom; an MA in Economics from the University of Victoria in British Columbia, Canada; and a BSc (First Class Honors) in Economics from the University of Ado-Ekiti, Nigeria, where he was awarded the university prize for the overall best performance.

 More information on his research, practice, teaching, and policy engagements is available on his personal website: www.fredolayele.com.